Here are the five qualities to look for in a marriage counselor:

 2. Conducting 1 hour 20-minute Sessions

-3. Works for You, not your Insurance Company
+3. Works for you, not your insurance company

 Marriage Counselor Qualities #1: Training in Marriage Counseling.

 Pretty obvious, right?
-Don’t most counselors have training to see couples?Absolutely not.
+Don’t most counselors have the training to see couples?
+Absolutely not.
 In fact, one well-respected couples therapist suggested that states license couples therapists to improve the quality of services you’ll receive.

 Ask: “Do you have specialized training in marriage counseling?
 How did you get that?
 Reading?
 Coursework?
 Supervision?”

-Don’t look for a generalist when it comes to keeping your family together.
+Don’t look for a generalist when working to keep your family together.
 Look for a specialist.
 Don’t look for a generalist who does “a little bit of everything.”
-When it comes to keeping your family together, ask about their experience and training.Couples therapy and marriage counseling is a specialized profession,, just like dentists and brain surgeons.
+When you want help for your family, ask about their experience and training.
+Couples therapy and marriage counseling are specialized professions like dentists and brain surgeons.
 Both work on heads but are hardly interchangeable.

 Quality #2: The Marriage Counselor Practices Evidence-based Longer-Treatment Sessions.